alubbers/free-craps/README.md

 # free-craps
-Paymentless craps for fun with friends
+Paymentless craps for fun with friends and to teach how to play